hytechclub/web-101/Week01/CodeAlong.md

 In this activity, use HTML and CSS to create a website about yourself!

 ## Getting Started
-[Click here for Replit Setup instructions.](ReplitSetup.md) After following those steps, you should have a project ready to go!
+[Click here for Replit Setup instructions.](ReplitSetup.md) Once you have that set up, [click here for the starter project](https://replit.com/@HylandOutreach/IntroStarter)!

 ## First Challenge: Looking at the HTML
 Make sure the **index.html** file is selected on the left to view the HTML code.
 Notice how the code in the HTML creates the text on the website.
 Everything in HTML goes between _tags_, which tell the website what type of element to display.